marcomer/SauceTool/README.md

 ## Summary

-The intention of this library is to offer a way to read, write, replace, remove, and check SAUCE records and comment blocks from files and buffer arrays.
+The intention of this library is to offer a way to read, write, remove, and check the correctness of SAUCE records and comment blocks from files and buffer arrays.

+### What counts as a Record or a Comment?
 Any checks for SAUCE data correctness strictly follow the [requirements](#sauce-record-requirements) listed further below.
 Checking or validating any of the fields which are marked as *not required* by the [SAUCE Layout table](https://www.acid.org/info/sauce/sauce.htm), with the exception of the `Comments` field, are beyond the scope of this project.

-This library provides functions to access and modify files and buffer arrays of bytes.
-The file functions are the most convenient and are adequate for most cases.
-However, if frequently reopening files is a concern for you or would be impractical, the buffer functions are your solution.
+The read, write, and remove functions will not perform checks for correctness on records or comments.
+In order to find records or comments, all that will be checked are the `SAUCE` and `COMNT` IDs and the record's `Comments` field.
+If the IDs or `Comments` field are incorrect, then the record/comment is either missing or incorrect.

+### What are the functions I can use?
 There are 2 distinct sets of functions for **files** and for **buffer** arrays.
 Functions that access **files** follow a similiar naming convention to the C std I/O File library (e.g. `SAUCE_fread()`, `SAUCE_Comment_fwrite()`, etc.).
 Functions that access **buffers** have similiar names but are missing the `f` character (e.g. `SAUCE_read()`, `SAUCE_Comment_write()`, etc.).

+The file functions are the most convenient and are adequate for most cases.
+However, if frequently reopening files is a concern for you or would be impractical, the buffer functions are your solution.

 See the Usage section in the [Table of Contents](#table-of-contents) for info on how to use this library.